 This PAS Memo examines utility-scale solar facility uses and related land-use issues.
 It defines and classifies these facilities, analyzes their land-use impacts, and makes recommendations for how to evaluate and mitigate those impacts.
 Specific recommendations and sample language for addressing utility-scale solar in comprehensive plans and zoning ordinances are provided at the end of the article.

 Darren Coffey, AICP

-Darren K. Coffey, AICP, is the Chief Executive Officer of The Berkley Group, a local government consulting firm based in Virginia.
+Darren K. Coffey, AICP, is co-owner/founder of The Berkley Group, a local government consulting firm based in Virginia.
 Darren earned his Bachelor’s degree in Economics and Geography in 1992, his Master’s in Geography in 1993, his planning certification in 2000, and he has served as an adjunct professor at James Madison University, his alma mater.
-He has served the public sector since 1995 first as a Park Planner in Charlotte, NC, then a Town Planner and Community Development Manager in Blacksburg, VA and a Planning Director in the Virginia counties of Louisa and Fluvanna.
-These experiences have provided a broad perspective of the various local government dynamics, including how to effectively procure consultants.
+He has served the public sector since 1995, first as a Park Planner in Charlotte, NC, then a Town Planner and Community Development Manager in Blacksburg, VA and a Planning Director in the Virginia counties of Louisa and Fluvanna.
+These experiences have provided a broad perspective of the various local government dynamics.
 His experience includes many facets of local government from administration, planning, economic development, grant administration, transportation, parks & recreation, among others.
-That experience led to the development of The Berkley Group, a local government consulting firm specializing planning along with numerous other local government services.
-In his role as a consultant, Darren has become adept at being procured by his clients, thus leading to his mind reading skills as both client and consultant.
+That experience led to the development of The Berkley Group.
 Darren currently lives near Charlottesville, Virginia and has three children.